-- Psy304(E)-1 Acquire knowledge of need and applications of guidance services. - Psy304(E)-2 Acquire knowledge regarding nature of assessment and application of different Psychological tests. - Psy304(E)-3 Acknowledge the nature, process and techniques of group guidance and vocational guidance including different theories of vocational choice. - Psy304(E)-4 Acquire understanding of educational and personal guidance and identify the different roles and services of guidance personnel.
+- Psy304(E)-2 Acquire knowledge regarding nature of assessment and application of different Psychological tests. - Psy304(E)-3 Acknowledge the nature, process and techniques of group guidance and vocational guidance including different theories of vocational choice. - Psy304(E)-4 Acquire understanding of educational and personal guidance and identify the different roles and services of guidance personnel.